-High-fat diet may cause change in hypothalamusSeptember 11th, 2012 in Medical research /
+High-fat diet may cause change in hypothalamusSeptember 11, 2012 in Medicine & Health / Medical research

 (Medical Xpress)—A high fat diet may damage the part of the brain that controls appetite and energy expenditure which in turn dictates our weight.

 Eating a high fat diet can impair the function of the part of the brain that controls appetite and energy expenditure which in turn dictates our weight.
 That is the finding shared last week at the British Science Festival by scientists at the University of Aberdeen Rowett Institute for Nutrition and Health.